crisostomoun/joehand.github.com/_posts/blog/2011-04-21-digital-commons.md

 Note: some portion of either the subscriptions or donations would go towards the operating costs for the entire engine.

-__how to use pods in the commons?__ tip people? you can tip when you like something in a public pod. this "tip" gets reflected as a credit in the author's account. the author can then spend it to buy a book or donate it to another.

-everyone has a personal account. you can add money whenever. commons groups would also have accounts to buy new material. need to figure out how to manage group accounts.

 notes from __a global education challenge__: "mutual alignment of education, business and economic